Boundedness of trace fields of rank two local systems: Abstract

 \section{Abstract}

 Let $p$ be a fixed prime number, and $q$ a power of $p$.
 For any curve over $\mb{F}_q$ and any local system on it, we have a number field generated by the traces of Frobenii at closed points, known as the trace field.
-We show that as we range over all pointed curves of type $(g,n)$ in characteristic $p$ and rank two local systems satisfying a condition at infinity, the set of trace fields which are unramified at $p$ and of bounded degree is finite.
+We show that as we range over all pointed curves of type $(g,n)$ in characteristic $p$ and rank two local systems with infinite monodromy at infinity, the set of trace fields which are unramified at $p$ and of bounded degree is finite.
 This proves observations of Kontsevich obtained via numerical computations, which are in turn closely related to the analogue of Maeda's conjecture over function fields.
 We also prove a similar finiteness result across all primes $p$.
-One of the key steps in the proofs is the boundedness of abelian schemes of $\mathrm{GL}_2$-type over curves in positive characteristics, which is an analogue of Faltings' Arakelov theorem for abelian varieties in our setting.
+The key ingredients of the proofs are Chin's theorem on independence of $\ell$ of monodromy groups, and the boundedness of abelian schemes of $\mathrm{GL}_2$-type over curves in positive characteristics, obtained using partial Hasse invariants; the latter is an analogue of Faltings' Arakelov theorem for abelian varieties in our setting.